jhuckaby/canvas-plus/README.md

 In Node.js this example would look for a `waterfall.jpg` file on disk in the current directory.
 In the browser this would be treated as a URL to `waterfall.jpg` relative to the current page.

 Note that loading images in the browser requires that the file is hosted on the same domain as the page, or is hosted on a server that sends back proper [CORS headers](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS).
 However, if you need to load an image from a 3rd party URL that does not support CORS, you can use the special [loadRemote()](#loadremote) method.
-This works well enough, but due to browser security restrictions we have no access to the raw binary bytes, so features like [EXIF data](#getexif) and [Auto-Orient](#auto-orient) are not available.
+This works well enough, but due to browser security restrictions we will not have access to the raw binary bytes, so features like [EXIF data](#getexif) and [Auto-Orient](#auto-orient) are not available.

 ## Saving